ak1801/directoryservice/README.md

 # directoryservice

-directoryservice is a basic HTTP service with a JSON API.
-The service acts as a bird directory and supports the following requests:
+directoryservice is a RESTful HTTP service with JSON API.
+The service acts as a directory/repository management service for Birds and supports the following requests:

  - `GET /birds` - List all birds
  - `POST /birds` - Add a new bird